-- Visas - Many countries need a visa to enter Mauritius, yet for some it is relatively easy to obtain it - just by arriving at Mauritius' airport, where you get a 60 day visa.
+- Visas - Many countries need a visa to enter Mauritius, yet for some, it is relatively easy to obtain it - just by arriving at Mauritius' airport, where you get a 60-day visa.
 Make sure your passport is valid beyond the intended period of stay in Mauritius.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Currency - Mauritian rupee is the official currency in Mauritius.
-ATMs are widespread throughout the main island, but are less common on Rodrigues.
+- Currency - The Mauritian rupee is the official currency in Mauritius.
+ATMs are widespread throughout the main island but are less common on Rodrigues.
 Credit cards are widely accepted by establishments such as hotels and restaurants.